abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

 right after observing the outcome of each user.
 In practice, that may not be feasible.
-Updates could be executed after counting results from batches of users.
+Updates could be executed after summarizing results from batches of users.

 I've used a total of 10K users and repeated this whole process 100 times, resulting in 1M simulated user experiences